Daniel 8

 - Psalm 2:1-4Why do the heathen rage... against the LORD, and against his anointed...
 He that sitteth in the heavens shall laugh.The same scene as verse 25 - rulers standing up against the LORD's Anointed, and the certainty of their undoing.

-- Job 34:20the mighty shall be taken away without hand.The very phrase of verse 25 - the mighty brought down not by human power but by God.
+- Job 34:20the mighty shall be taken away without hand.The very phrase of verse 25 - the mighty brought down by God alone.